HR systems are a crucial investment for any organisation with employees.

 Selecting the ‘best’ solution very much depends on your organisational needs, which should be the main starting point for carrying out any HR system-related research.

-As is the case with any investment, it’s essential you identify the best option for your organisation based on your current and future needs.
+As is the case with any software investment, it’s essential you identify the best option for your organisation based on your current and future needs.
 In doing so, it will save you significant time, money and anguish in the long run.

 Start by taking a step back and assessing the HR system landscape while also factoring in any budgetary, technology and time constraints you may have.
 Define your HR challenges and how you want the system to tackle them, and identify both your technological and business requirements.
 Your should also seek input from across your organisation, and find out what other systems and processes other departments use that rely on up-to-date, accurate data about their people.